pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 25-May-2022**
-<h3 align='center'>Creating Collapse view without using ErpNext Desk using Bootstrap</h3>
+<h3 align='center'>Creating Collapse view without using ErpGuru Desk using Bootstrap</h3>
 - First we create collapse multiple tab effect with bootstrap and html.
 - In which we use bootstrap classes with html tags.
-- Then our next task is to put in erpnext directory and run it with jinja templating.
+- Then our next task is to put in ErpGuru directory and run it with jinja templating.
 - For this we remove all html starting tags and bootstrap cdn links because frappe also uses Bootstrap-4 classes.
 - Replace Html starting tags with jinja starting template and trying to fetch data from database.